radivad/innergy-kiosk/README.md

 ![AppLocker Rules Reset](./grpr3.png)

+Delete all files and folders in the ``` %WINDIR%\system32\Applocker ``` directory and reboot the system to remove any remaining AppLocker rules.

 ### Download and install [Chrome GPOs](https://support.google.com/chrome/a/answer/187202) on kiosk computer.

 Please see the reference file for recommended [group policy settings](GPO.md).